Journal of Immunotherapy and Precision Oncology

 These are short articles that communicate original research findings in the format of a letter.
 The length should be 500-1000 words, up to 10 references, and one table or figure.
 There should be no abstract or subheadings.

 These are short opinion pieces that discuss a manuscript published in the Journal (Commentary) or topics selected by the editorial team (Editorial).
-They should have fewer than 1000 words total, no abstract, a minimal number of references (less than 10).
+They should have fewer than 1500 words total, no abstract, a minimal number of references (less than 10).
+These are typically invited by the editorial team.

 Evidence-based guidelines will be considered for publication if they met the following criteria: